AliSaleh19/Project-1-game/README.md

 -have the rules displayed at the bottom of the game board

--build a start game button ( thata also functions as a restart button)
+-build a start game button ( that also functions as a restart button)

 -build a snake character that moves with AWDS keys and arrows